Optional ISP module¶

 As was mentioned above, domain expiry is filled in from external sources.
 The domain names are checked as well and if there is a domain that is not in the database it will be added anyway to a special service group for orphaned domains.

-Features are used to describe anything that might be attached to a user white lists, vacation messages, phone service, etc. Features are defined by admins but by themselves they don’t do much.
+Features are used to describe anything that might be attached to a user such as white lists, vacation messages, phone service, etc. Features are defined by admins but by themselves they don’t do much.
 They require that processes be set up to apply them.
 VybeBooks includes many scripts for this purpose already but specialized ones can be added.

 Once a feature has been set up, users can select them and fill in details.
 The details to be filled in vary by the feature.
 A help message can be added to a feature when setting it up.